 |Results||Results vary and depend on your skin type, level of damage/sagging and skill of the microcurrent operator.
 With a skilled operator, the results after a course can be significant.||With a bit of daily effort, you can get confidence boosting results.
 Results vary depending on skin type and damage and can be subtle to noticeable.
 A before and after photo helps you track your progress.|

 Microcurrent therapy is safe, but if you have certain conditions you must avoid it.
-A professional operative will check your medical history and you must check the user manual of any home device you plan to use.
+If you opt for microcurrent facials at a clinic, they will check your medical history with you.
+Here are the common contraidications for professional microcurrent treatments:

 - Taking anticoagulant drugs like Warfarin and Heparin or any drugs in high dosages